 I have a confession to make.
 I love buying ink samples from Goulet, but lately I’ve bought the same three over and over (duh!) exploring non-waterproof gorgeous grey inks.

-These are the three I’ve pruchased in tiny ink samples.
+These are the three I’ve purchased in tiny ink samples.

 I doubt I will buy them full size.